 The Group's Environmental and Social Policy outlines our approach and commitments to managing the environmental and social impacts of our business activities and operations.
-The Policy includes commitments related to climate change, human rights and modern slavery.
-The Group has updated its Environmental and Social Policy, with the updated Policy coming into effect on 9 August 2023.
+The policy includes commitments related to climate change, biodiversity and human rights.
+The Group updates its Environmental and Social Policy on a biennial basis, with the latest policy coming into effect on 9 August 2023.

-+ For more information about our approach to ESG, refer to pages 20-46 of the 2023 Annual Report.
+→ For more information about our approach to sustainability, refer to pages 20-47 of the 2024 Annual Report.

-For more information about the Group's material risks, including its environmental and social risks, refer to pages 62-65 of the 2023 Annual Report.
-For more information about how the Group seeks to manage its climate risks, refer to pages 36-51 of the 2023 Climate Report.
+For more information about the Group's material risks, including its environmental and social risks, refer to pages 76-79 of the 2024 Annual Report.
+For more information about how the Group seeks to manage its climate risks, refer to pages 48-61 of the 2024 Climate Report.